LegacyTemplates/parcel-app/README.md

 This will automatically load any `Plugins`, `Services`, `Filters`, etc and make them available to your Web App.

-One benefit of creating your APIs with C# ServiceStack Services instead of [API Pages](http://templates.servicestack.net/docs/api-pages) is that you can generate TypeScript DTOs with:
+One benefit of creating your APIs with C# ServiceStack Services instead of [Sharp APIs](https://sharpscript.net/docs/sharp-apis) is that you can generate TypeScript DTOs with:

     $ npm run dtos